Calculate Normal Modes

 On the Floe page, click on the Floes tab, where you will find the list of the available floes and packages.

-From this list, click on the Calculate Normal Modes Floe, and then click on the blue LAUNCH FLOE button in the bottom right corner of the page to launch the Job Submission Form.
+From this list, click on the Calculate Normal Modes Floe and then click the blue “Launch Floe”” button to launch the Job Form as shown in Figure 1.

 Provide Input Files and Parameters to Run the Floe